MarioGuCBMR/nk2r_hk1_genetics/README.md

 # NK2R-HK1 genetics

-A repository for the genetic analysis performed for NK2R and HK1.
+A repository for the genetic analysis performed for HK1-NK2R-TSPAN15 locus in the paper: "NK2R control of energy expenditure and feeding to treat metabolic diseases"

-ADD FIGURE here.

 ## Source of data: